 - XpressDox: Desktop and/or Cloud-based, document assembly tool with a much more comprehensive (and complex) templating language.
 Includes an API that allows you to trigger document generation from external data and software.

 - Docassemble: Relatively new player in the document assembly space.
 Free, open-source, and built by a lawyer who is also a developer.
-Very flexible, very customizable, and built on popular technologies that mean finding developers to customize it should be fairly easy.
-If you’re not game to build your own solution, Documate and Community.lawyer are commercial offerings built on top of Docassemble.
+Very flexible, very customizable, and built on popular technologies which means finding developers to customize it should be fairly easy.
+If you’re not game to build your own solution, Gavel.io is a commercial offering built on top of Docassemble.

 - Sanebox: Stop the email insanity!
 Sanebox does an amazing job of sorting and preparing your email for review.
 Instead of being overwhelmed by email, you get it under control.
 It’s the only way I’ve ever achieved “inbox zero.”
 It works with almost any email system and it has all kinds of features that get you organized and save you time.
 They offer a free trial.